 Water for the Sault Ste.
 Marie area is presently obtained from two independent sources.
-One source of supply is from six deep wells in 4 pumping stations located at the Steelton Pump Station, Goulais Pump Station, Shannon Pump Station and Lorna Pump Station.
-The well at Steelton is 25 meters deep, Goulais wells are 55 meters deep, Shannon well is 102 meters deep and Lorna wells are 53 meters deep.
+One source of supply is from four deep wells in 3 pumping stations located at the Steelton Pump Station, Goulais Pump Station and the Shannon Pump Station.
+The Lorna Pump station is only used as an emergency resource.
+It does not supply water to the system.
+The well at Steelton is 25 meters deep, Goulais wells are 55 meters deep and Shannon well is 102 meters deep.
 The water pumped from the wells is disinfected and pumped directly to the distribution system.